tzlion/hhugboy/docs/readme.txt

    when using colour mixing (NewRisingSun)
  * Fix font file handle being kept open (NewRisingSun)
- * Reverse default A and B buttons to X and Z to reflect real console order
+ * Reverse default A and B buttons to X and Z to reflect real console order (default turbo A and B buttons are also reversed accordingly)
  * Don't activate menus when pressing Alt alone so it can be used as an input

  v1.2.8 27th July 2020